-G Group mpany
+Group Company

-2017 2016 2017 2016
+2018 2018 2017 2017

 RMB'000 RMB'000 RMB'000 RMB'000

-Not later than one year 1,282 1,334 50
+Not later than one year - 1,282 -

-Between one and five years 1,282
+Between one and five years

-1,282 2,616 50
+1,282

-25 Financial risk management
+24 Financial risk management

 Financial risk factors

 The Group's activities expose it to market risk (including currency risk and interest rate risk), credit risk, liquidity risk and capital risk.
 The Group's overall risk management strategy seeks to minimise any adverse effects from the unpredictability of financial markets on the Group's financial performance.